tom-and-the-toothfairies/pathways/doc/FEATURES.md

 then press `Submit`.

-`no_ddis.pml` is a well-structured PML document containing some drug identifiers and analysing it should result in drugs being identified and presented in the UI.
+`no_ddis.pml` is a well-structured PML document containing some drug identifiers and analysing it should result in `paracetamol` and `cocaine` being identified and presented in the UI.

 `no_drugs.pml` is a well-structured PML document that does not contain drug identifiers.
 Analysing it should result in no drugs being identified.

 ## Identify drugs in DINTO

+TODO

 ## Identify DDIs - Complete